Jerome Bettis: College career

-Bettis enrolled at the University of Notre Dame to play college football for the Notre Dame Fighting Irish.
+Bettis enrolled at the University of Notre Dame to play college football for the Fighting Irish.
 Bettis finished his career with 337 rushing attempts for 1,912 yards (5.7 yards per attempt), and made 32 receptions for 429 yards (13.4 yards per reception).
-In his last game as a junior, a 28-3 win by Notre Dame over Texas A&M in the 1993 Cotton Bowl, he rushed 20 times for 75 yards, ran for two touchdowns and caught a 26-yard touchdown pass.
 In his sophomore year, he set the Notre Dame touchdown record with 20 in one season, with 16 rushing, and 4 receiving (23 total touchdowns including the 1992 Sugar Bowl, a record which still stands).

-1990: 15 carries for 115 yards and 1 touchdown.

-1991: 168 carries for 972 yards and 16 touchdowns.
-17 catches for 190 yards and 4 touchdowns.

-1992: 154 carries for 825 yards and 10 touchdowns.
-15 catches for 239 yards and 6 touchdowns.
+In his last game as a junior, a 28–3 win by Notre Dame over Texas A&M in the 1993 Cotton Bowl, he rushed 20 times for 75 yards, ran for two touchdowns and caught a 26-yard touchdown pass.

-Bettis did not graduate from college at that time.
-He left Notre Dame in what would have been his senior year to enter the 1993 NFL Draft.
+Following this Bettis decided to forgo his senior year and enter the 1993 NFL draft.
 He returned to Notre Dame in 1996 when he was having a dispute with the St. Louis Rams and was considering retirement.
-He took courses in "history, philosophy, marketing and business" totaling an 18 credit class load.
+He registered for courses in "history, philosophy, marketing and business" totaling an 18 credit class load.
 He returned to the NFL shortly thereafter.

-Bettis later returned to Notre Dame to complete his college degree, and on May 15, 2022, he officially graduated with a business degree.
+Bettis later returned to Notre Dame to complete his college degree, and on May 15, 2022, he graduated with a business degree.